 When taxpayers calculate their total taxable income by themselves, it is known as self-assessment.
-Under this mechanism, assessees have to calculate their income from various sources, adjust it against losses and deductions, and pay the tax applicable.
+Under the Section 140A, assessees have to calculate their income from various sources, adjust it against losses and deductions, and pay the tax applicable.

-Under this mechanism, assessment is done without human intervention by cross-checking information provided by assesses with details stored by the Income Tax Department.
+Summary assessment is also another type of assessment in income tax.
+Under Section 143(1), assessment is done without human intervention by cross-checking information provided by assessees with details stored by the Income Tax Department.
 Through summary assessment, one can spot clerical errors and inconsistencies in the ITR.

 However, this is an initial stage of assessment that helps in summarising any arithmetical errors, incorrect claims or disallowances.
 Thus, this process is carried out before the Income Tax Department sends an intimation letter to taxpayers for refund, error, or adjustment.

 Now we move on to detailed scrutiny of Income Tax Returns filed by taxpayers.
 An Assessing Officer (AO) performs the role of conducting an inquiry and ensuring the correctness of income details provided by assesses.